marksgraham/flip-sample-application/nvflare-poc-inacontainer/README.md

 ### 3. Run Docker Container

-If you exec into the container you should be able to run ``fl-admin.sh`` This will give you access to all the NVFlare Admin commands as per
+If you exec into the container you should be able to run ``fl-admin.sh`` This will give you access to all the NVFlare Admin commands

 ``docker exec -it <name> bash``